-1. Apply microeconomics to the study of the suppliers in healthcare markets.

-2. Analyze current policy issues in the U.S. healthcare system from an economic perspective.
+- 1. Apply microeconomics to the study of the suppliers in healthcare markets. - 2.
+Analyze current policy issues in the U.S. healthcare system from an economic perspective.
 Our focus will be on policy issues associated with how Medicare, Medicaid, and private insurance plans pay healthcare providers, although we will also discuss health policy issues related to redistribution and social insurance.

-Assessment: Your course grade will be based on a midterm exam, reading quizzes, a 6-page group paper, and a final exam worth 45% of your grade.
+Assessment: Your course grade will be based on a midterm exam (35% of your grade), on-line reading quizzes (5% of your grade), in-class responses (10% of your grade), and a final exam worth 50% of your grade.